What if you can get insights into understanding your customers better, know what they need, and make inferences based on their mood?

 This can give you a lot of valuable and actionable information that can help you target services and improve business practices.

-These are just two possible real-world examples of how you can use these algorithms to enhance your business analytics capabilities.
+These are just two possible real-world examples of how you can use natural language processing models and artificial intelligence to enhance your business analytics capabilities.

 Read more about Text and Sentiment Analytics.